JeetChakraborty97/FUTURE_DS_01/README.md

 ## Key Insights

 * Sales show strong seasonality, with a clear upward trend toward the end of the year.
 November and December are the highest-performing months, indicating peak demand during the holiday season.
 * The Consumer segment dominates sales, contributing over 50% of total revenue, while Corporate and Home Office segments together account for the remaining share.
 * Technology is the highest revenue-generating category ($ 836K) and also delivers the highest profit ($ 145K), making it the strongest overall performer.
 * Furniture generates high sales but significantly lower profit, contributing only $ 18K in profit despite substantial revenue, indicating margin pressure within this category.
 * Sub-category analysis reveals concentrated revenue drivers:

   ➢ Phones lead all sub-categories with approximately $ 330K in sales, making them the single most important revenue contributor.

   ➢ Chairs follow closely with around $ 328K in sales, highlighting strong demand within the Furniture category despite lower overall profitability.

-  ➢ Storage ($ 224K) and Binders ($ 203K) are the top-performing Office Supplies sub
-categories, indicating consistent demand for operational essentials.
+  ➢ Storage ($ 224K) and Binders ($ 203K) are the top-performing Office Supplies sub-categories, indicating consistent demand for operational essentials.

   ➢ Accessories and Copiers are notable Technology sub-categories, contributing significant sales while supporting the category’s strong profit performance.

+* A small number of products contribute disproportionately to performance: Products like *Canon imageCLASS 2200 Advanced Copier* and *Fellowes PB500 Electric Punch Plastic Comb Binding Machine with Manual Bind* appear among both the top-selling and most profitable products.
+* Discount levels have a visible negative impact on profitability, as shown by the Discount vs. Profit analysis, where higher discounts frequently correspond to lower or negative profit outcomes.